pentius00/Apple-pay-Case-study/README.md

-Fist project from miami fintech bootcamp, the use of Marckdown -Case-study of apple pay
+The use of Marckdown -Case-study of apple pay